Italy: Ancient and Modern

 Students have the opportunity to earn and must be enrolled in 6 credit hours.
-Graduate students will earn 3 hours.
+Graduate students must be in 3 credit hours.
 Students can choose from any combination of the following:

-Students should possess at least a 2.5 institutional GPA at the time of application, with no active disciplinary record.
+Students should have a 2.5 GPA at the time of application and must be in Good Academic Standing, with no active disciplinary record.
 All students must be fully admitted to the institution, and at least 18 years of age by the program departure date.

 Dates of Program:

-Includes: Roundtrip airfare from Atlanta to Rome, all regional and local transportation; lodging for the duration of the program; breakfast on class mornings; 5 dinners per week; classroom access; tour and excursion fees; weekend excursions; and a medical travel insurance plan.
+Includes: Roundtrip airfare from Atlanta to Rome, all regional and local transportation; lodging for the duration of the program; some meals; classroom access; tour and excursion fees; weekend excursions; and a medical travel insurance plan.

 Additional Costs: Georgia Southern tuition & fees for 6 credit hours of course enrollment, additional lunches and dinners, incidental expenses and souvenirs.